Fingernails are made of many layers of a hard protein called keratin. Your fingernails are an important indicator of your overall health.

-Several human studies suggest that taking a biotin supplement daily can help strengthen nails.
-Some scientists say a dose of 2.5 milligrams of biotin daily can improve nail strength in just a few weeks.
+Several human studies suggest that taking a biotin supplement daily can help strengthen nails. say a dose of 2.5 milligrams of biotin daily can improve nail strength in just a few weeks.
 Biotin can be found naturally in:

 - brewer’s yeast

 - soy and other beans

 2. Use nail hardeners (sparingly)